heremaps/harp.gl/@here/harp-examples/README.md

 ### Getting Started

 1. [The hello world example](src/hello.ts) that displays a map in an HTML element with our default map style and default data source.
-2. [The hello add simple object example](src/hello_add_simple_object.ts) that shows how to add a THREE.js object to the map.

 ### Camera